-The National Telecommunications Commission has approved the Philippine National Police’s request to shut down mobile services in time for the Dinagyang festival this coming weekend, January 27 to 28, 2018.
+Previously, the National Telecommunications Commission approved the Philippine National Police’s request to shut down mobile services in time for the Dinagyang Festival on January 27 to 28, 2018.
 This means that mobile features such as phone calls, short message service, and access to mobile data will not be possible in select areas.
 Philippine mobile operators are not new to such request.
 In January 2018 alone, network shutdowns were carried out at the Feast of the Black Nazarene, and at the Sinulog and Ati-atihan festivals held in Cebu and Aklan, respectively.

 The first known mobile network shutdown in the Philippines was during the Papal visit in 2015.
 Since then, signal jamming has been frequently used as a go-to security mechanism for large events, with public safety as their primary justification.
 Other known cases include festivals such as Sinulog 2017, Dinagyang 2017, Hermosa 2016, MassKara 2017, Feast of the Black Nazarene 2017, and other events such as the swimsuit portion of Miss Universe 2017, and Palarong Pambansa 2017.
 It appears that shutting down communication networks is becoming the norm.

 FMA notes the lack of evidence proving that mobile network shutdown contributes to security.
 The fact that bigger events such as ASEAN was conducted safely even without shutting down cell sites show that the police and authorities are capable enough to maintain security without resorting to internet or mobile network shutdown.

 Stripping the general public of their means to communicate restricts them from contacting emergency services, authorities, and each other; paralyzes their businesses and jobs; and further places them at risk.
 Sacrificing access to basic services, as well as the fundamental right to communicate, in the name of purely hypothetical benefits fails the test of necessity and proportionality.